 Indeed, people intuitively feel that they are more sensitive to psychedelics than others.
 Even when considering all of the facets of set and setting, it seems that some individuals will have a more perceptually, emotionally, and spiritually intense experience than others – and that this is due to an underlying sensitivity to psychedelics.
 But where does this sensitivity come from?
 I will describe some perspectives from psychology that can help shed some light on this phenomenon, and further argue that anyone’s inherent sensitivity should be taken into account before deciding on a dosage.

-Being Sensitive to Psychedelics Could Relate to Your Personality
+Being Sensitive to Psychedelics Could Be Due to Your Personality

 A fundamental reason why some individuals are more sensitive to psychedelics than others is that they are more sensitive people in general.
 In psychology, sensory processing sensitivity (SPS) is a heritable temperament/personality trait that refers to the tendency to process stimuli and information more strongly and deeply than others.
 47% of the differences in people’s sensitivity are explained by genetic factors, with the rest (53%) shaped by life experiences and one’s environment.